Skip to content

 Note

-• If you call executeStreaming() with the cached prompt executor, it produces a response as a single chunk.
+• If you call executeStreaming() in Kotlin or executeStreamingWithPublisher() in Java with the cached prompt executor, it produces a response as a single chunk.

-• If you call moderate() with the cached prompt executor, it forwards the request to the nested prompt executor and does not use the cache.
+• If you call moderate() with the cached prompt executor in either Kotlin or Java, it forwards the request to the nested prompt executor and does not use the cache.

-• Caching of multiple choice responses (executeMultipleChoice()) is not supported.
+• Caching of multiple choice responses (executeMultipleChoices()) is not supported in either Kotlin or Java.